 No, the assumption about lower frequencies being safer is false.
 Both lower frequency and higher frequency wireless power products are required to meet RF Exposure Basic Restrictions.
 Below 1 to 2 MHz, the Ei is the dominant restriction that must be met, and SAR becomes negligible in comparison.
 Lower frequency WPT Ei restrictions can, in some cases, be more restrictive than SAR restrictions at the higher frequencies (see figure above).

 Today the SAR measurement techniques are only available for 4 MHz to 6 GHz and above (where the SAR limit dominates).
 Therefore, companies producing products that do not meet reference levels and operate at less than 4 MHz must prove by detailed validation and simulation using human body models with the associated systems that the basic restrictions (both Ei and SAR) are met.
-The FCC in the U.S., for example, has a process that must be followed for code validation and the simulation, and then they review the simulation and results to ensure that the limits are met with reasonable confidence for any reasonable human interaction of the product (see FCC KDB 680106 attachment).
+The FCC in the U.S.A., for example, has a process that must be followed for code validation and the simulation, and then they review the simulation and results to ensure that the limits are met with reasonable confidence for any reasonable human interaction of the product (see FCC KDB 680106 attachment).

-For 6.78 MHz high frequency wireless power (AirFuel Resonant), there is an example of a commercial 30 W product that passed SAR using measurement (not simulation only).
+For 6.78 MHz high frequency wireless power (AirFuel Resonant), there is an example of a commercial 30 W product that passed SAR using a measurement system (not simulation).
 Details can be found here.

 What is the difference between kHz low frequency inductive and MHz high frequency resonant wireless power systems?

 If you’re interested in more information concerning wireless power and safety, please review our “Step by Step” webinar hosted by Ky Sealy or our “How to Keep Wireless Power Transfer Safe” webinar hosted by Dr. Eric van Rongen, chairman of ICNIRP on this topic.
-You may also email either email@example.com, President of AirFuel Alliance or email@example.com, Head of AirFuel Resonant Working Committee & Senior Engineer at WiTricity.
+You may also email either email@example.com, President of AirFuel Alliance, or firstname.lastname@example.org, Head of AirFuel Resonant Working Committee & Senior Principal Engineer at WiTricity.